Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      8. The media track MAY use the notion of a CMAF chunk [[!MPEGCMAF]] which is a moof mdat structure that may
-        not be an IDR or switching point and is not targetted as an independently adressable media fragment
+        not be an IDR or switching point and is not targetted as an independently addressable media fragment
      9. For video tracks, profiles like avc1 and hvc1 MAY be used that signal the sequence parameter set in the CMAF Header in the sample entry.
 In this case parameters do not change